 The contactor block is the terminal block to which the element leads are connected and where actual contact is made between the leads and the line voltage.
-Built into the contactor block is a coil (electronic switch) that closes when 24VAC is supplied by the controller calling for heat.
+Built into the contactor block is a coil (electronic switch) that closes when a ground for the 24VAC from the transformer is supplied by the controller calling for heat.
 When it closes, contact is made between the incoming line voltage and the element leads.